swaldman/nnnock/README.md

 Because, why not?

+For the core implementation, see [here](https://github.com/swaldman/nnnook/blob/master/src/main/scala/com/mchange/sc/v1/nnnock/package.scala).

+For a quick program testing the examples given with the [spec](http://www.urbit.org/2013/08/22/Chapter-2-nock.html), see [here](https://github.com/swaldman/nnnook/blob/master/src/main/scala/com/mchange/sc/v1/nnnock/Check.scala).

+To run the test program, just download sbt and execute `sbt run` from the base directory of this repository.

 Lamely, there is no parser, but you can evaluate expressions as a kind of scala-internal DSL.
 Expressions like `[a b c d]` should be written as `Cell(a,b,c,d)`.
 Evaluate using the function `*( noun )`.
 For example:

 ```